Oslandia/workshop-qwc2/workshop.md

 Also it is to be noted that QGIS Server doesn't know about the HTTP protocol, so it is required to run a web server, such as NGINX and Apache, to translate HTTP requests to CGI or FastCGI requests that QGIS Server can handle.
-MapServer and QGIS Server are identical on that matter.
+On that matter MapServer and QGIS Server work exactly the same way.

 [QGIS Server Manual](https://docs.qgis.org/testing/en/docs/user_manual/working_with_ogc/server/index.html)